marziosala/marziosala.github.io/_posts/2021-09-01-beta-distribution.md

 \Sigma_\phi(x) = diag (\sigma^2_{\phi, 1}(x), \ldots, \sigma^2_{\phi, m}(x)).
 $$

-Because of this choice, the KL divergence can be computed explicilty,
+Because of this choice, the KL divergence can be computed explicitly,

 $$
 \begin{aligned}